 We’ve looked at how to find potential advocates through social listening and sentiment analysis, but what about community members who engage with your brand?
-The Engage tab in Meltwater Buzz centralizes your brand’s engagement on Facebook and Twitter, offering up metrics that can identify users who interact with you frequently.
+Meltwater centralizes your brand’s engagement on Facebook and Twitter, offering up metrics that can identify users who interact with you frequently.

 On the Engage tab, select either “Most Engaged Contacts” or “Top Retweeters” to see the users who interact most with your brand.
 The time period on each graph can be changed to focus on a specific campaign or spike in engagement.

 The first two ways of identifying potential brand advocates looks only at single interactions, so the mentions may not necessarily equal advocacy.
 These users could become advocates later on, and the ones who mention you more frequently have more potential.
 The third method uncovers community members who are potentially advocating for your content, but not maybe not for your brand or products.
-No matter which method you use, after you identify potential brand advocates, use Buzz to dig deeper into their social profiles and segment users into the Community tab for future follow up.
+No matter which method you use, after you identify potential brand advocates, use Meltwater to dig deeper into their social profiles.
 You can create lists here of users who have positively mentioned your product once and another for those who have mentioned you several times.
 You can also organize user lists by geography or campaign as needed.